LifeSource/generator-web/README.md

  |
  scripts/ - javascripts are stored here. (app.js)
  |
- styles/ - css are stored in this folder. (site.css)
+ styles/ - stylus files are stored in this folder, the CSS will be generated from the NPM tasks when you run ```npm start```
  |
  images/ - images are stored in this folder.
 ```